astaykov/entra-agent-id-preview-guide/README.md

-# Entra Agent ID Developer Onboarding and Deep Dive
+# Entra Agent ID developer onboarding and deep dive

 ## Prerequisites
  * A Microsoft Entra ID tenant that is onboarded to the Entra Agent ID preview